 While hostas can be divided any time the soil is workable, it is best to divide fast-growing hostas in the Spring as soon as the eyes are popping up but before the leaves unfurl.
 This is usually a two-week window.

 Fast-growing hostas recover quickly from the division.
-It is advisable to only divide non fast-growing hostas in thirds or quarters if doing this in the Spring.
+It is advisable to only divide non-fast-growing hostas into thirds or quarters if doing this in the Spring.

 Hostas can be divided in the summer months, but much more care needs to be taken to be sure you don't stress the plant and divisions.
 Water well, shade the replanted divisions for at least a few days to a week and keep a closer eye on them until they're established.